Originally published on November 6, 2018, updated December 27, 2022

 - Get tips to grow your business.

-When working with Amazon on the vendor side you take on the role of wholesaler.
-This means offering your products to Amazon at wholesale prices, as well as offering Amazon additional discounts in the form of co-op agreements and allowances.
+Instead, you are selling to a retailer that has its own set of requirements when ordering stock, receiving shipments, managing payments, and merchandising products.
+This means offering your products to Amazon at wholesale prices, as well as offering additional discounts in the form of co-op agreements and allowances.

 In this article, we'll discuss what you should know about Amazon vendor negotiations.
-We'll also explain the four major types of allowances.
+We'll also explain the four major types of allowances and things to consider when getting started.

 Offering additional discounts on wholesale prices is nothing new with large retailers.
 It is the type and level of discount Amazon asks for that becomes challenging for vendors.
 They are pushed to give Amazon their best prices without any guarantee Amazon will drive their business.